On May 30, 1911, the Indianapolis Motor Speedway held its first 200-lap, 500-mile race, dubbed the Indianapolis (or Indy) 500.

-The Indy 500 is limited to vehicles featuring open wheels known as Formula One cars.
+The Indy 500 is now limited to vehicles featuring open wheels known as “Indy Cars.”
 Foreign drivers gradually made the Indianapolis Speedway their primary base and the race gained international fame.
 Advances in technology added excitement, with speeds now exceeding 225 miles per hour.

 Many Indy 500 traditions have developed over the years, including patriotic songs, pork tenderloin sandwiches, and a superstition against eating peanuts.
 Perhaps the most famous is the Indy’s call to action – “Gentlemen, start your engines!”

 For over 100 years, fans have thronged to Indianapolis for the thrill of watching “The Greatest Spectacle in Racing.”
 The annual Memorial Day event attracts some of the biggest names in auto racing along with about 400,000 enthusiasts from around the world.
 Today, the speedway is the world’s largest sports facility.